-We cannot recognize the preferential offender visually; we must recognize the risk behaviorally - the grooming process.
-Because the preferential offender often looks like you and me, visual profiles provide no benefit.
+Because the preferential offender often looks like you and me, we cannot recognize him or her visually; we must recognize the risk behaviorally - that is, we must recognize the grooming process.

 The grooming process of the preferential offender involves two significant efforts: grooming the child and grooming the gatekeepers.